Jade plants are some of the most popular succulents that you’ll find. These neat little plants are pretty fun to take care of overall.

 Potting these plants using bad soil will make it hard for them to grow.
-If the soil doesn’t contain the necessary nutrients, then how is the plant going to keep growing?
+If the soil doesn’t contain the necessary nutrients, how is the plant going to keep growing?

 A lack of nutrients will stunt the growth of a jade plant.
-If you suspect that the soil doesn’t contain enough nutrients, then you could try amending the soil.
+If you suspect that the soil doesn’t contain enough nutrients, you could try amending the soil.

 Add nutritious organic things to the soil to make it better.
 You could also use fertilizer to give the jade plant what it needs.

 In some situations, it’ll be practical to repot the plant in soil that is better.
 Use a good potting soil that has a mix of perlite, coarse sand, and sphagnum peat moss.